High Asset Divorce and the Risk of Hidden Assets

 Another specific form of diversion is paying bills ahead of time, and taxes are a prime example.
 Paying the IRS considerably more than they’re owed will eventually lead to a refund, but the lag time is significant.
 Overpaying taxes now, during the buildup to divorce, isn’t likely to be rectified until after the divorce is over, and your spouse may clean up nicely.

 This is especially effective when it comes to paying business taxes, which tend to be high.
 If your spouse receives the business in divorce, you may never be the wiser.
-Working closely with an experienced high asset divorce attorney is always to your advantage.
+Working closely with an experienced Round Rock high-asset divorce attorney in situations like these is always to your advantage.

 The Misrepresentation of Assets

-If your spouse is far more involved in the business end of your marriage, it affords them considerable leeway if they choose to hide assets from you in the divorce process.
+If your spouse is far more involved in the business end of your marriage, it affords him or her considerable leeway to hide assets from you in the divorce process.
 If you don’t know what you have, it’s far more difficult to fight for what’s rightfully yours.
 In these situations, forensic accounting is generally called for.

 The misrepresentation of assets refers to downplaying their value, which may not be difficult to do if you’re not privy to the financial circumstances involved.
 For assets of high worth, valuations can become a challenge.
-Your divorcing spouse may present you with valuations that you presume are legit.
-Obtaining your own valuation, however, may tell a very different story.
+Your divorcing spouse may present you with valuations that you presume are legitimate.
+However, your own valuation may tell a different story.

-Coming to a mutually acceptable agreement to use a specific professional for your valuation needs is one solution.
-If your spouse is actively involved in hiding assets, however, they might be difficult to pin down in this regard, and thorough forensic accounting and asset tracking is likely called for.
+One solution is to come to a mutually acceptable agreement to use a specific professional for your valuation needs.
+However, if your spouse is actively involved in hiding assets, they might be difficult to pin down, and thorough forensic accounting and asset tracking are likely called for.

 Overt Nondisclosure of Assets

 It’s one thing to get tricky with assets, but it is another to simply not disclose them.
-Generally, there is a paper trail when it comes to financials, but overseas accounts can be difficult to track, and Bitcoin can make things more challenging.
+Generally, financials leave a paper trail, but overseas accounts can be difficult to track, and Bitcoin can make things more challenging.
 If you don’t know an account or transaction exists, it makes them difficult to look for – and find.

-While bank accounts can generally be tracked down, Bitcoin is stealthier.
-Transfers to Bitcoin brokerage houses are one of the few clues, but funds that disappear and can’t be accounted for have to go somewhere, and Texas courts take this fact into careful consideration.
-Further, divorce discovery now tends to include language requesting all cryptocurrency financials.
+While bank accounts can generally be tracked down, cryptocurrency is stealthier.
+Transfers to crypto brokerage houses are one of the few clues, but funds that disappear and can’t be accounted for have to go somewhere, and Texas courts take this fact into careful consideration.
+Divorce discovery now tends to include language requesting all cryptocurrency financials.

 Involving the Divorce Attorney

 Some disreputable clients who engage disreputable legal counsel are in cahoots when it comes to hiding assets.
-We mentioned that divorce can lead to serious financial shenanigans, and this is one of the worst.
-This ploy generally involves the client paying a massive retainer and prepaying immense legal expenses to their attorney – only to be recouped post-divorce.
+This ploy generally involves the client paying a massive retainer and prepaying immense legal expenses to an attorney – only recoup them post-divorce.

-While enquiring into what the other attorney is being paid can feel like an invasion of privacy, it may be necessary to weed out financial wrongdoing.
+While inquiring into what the other attorney is being paid can feel like an invasion of privacy, it may be necessary to weed out financial wrongdoing.

 The Legal Repercussions

-Texas courts generally have zero tolerance when it comes to hiding assets, dissipating funds, or engaging in other practices designed to cheat one’s spouse out of assets to which they’re entitled.
-Those assets that you and your spouse acquired during your marriage belong to both of you – whether you know how extensive they are or not.
+Texas courts generally have zero tolerance when it comes to hiding assets, dissipating funds, or engaging in other practices designed to cheat spouses out of assets to which they’re entitled.
+The assets that you and your spouse acquired during your marriage belong to both of you – whether you know how extensive they are or not.

-If your spouse has an asset of considerable value under their control while the divorce is pending and you discover that they’re likely engaging in asset hiding, you don’t have to sit back and let it happen.
+If your spouse has an asset of considerable value under his or her control while the divorce is pending and you discover that he or she is likely engaging in asset hiding, you don’t have to sit back and let it happen.

-The fact is that temporary orders, which are implemented while a divorce is pending, are designed to help thwart practices that hide or otherwise diminish assets.
-As such, the court may – in response to your credible concerns – shift control of the asset to you while you move forward with the divorce.
+Temporary orders, which are implemented while a divorce is pending, are designed to help thwart practices that hide or otherwise diminish assets.
+As such, if you have credible concerns, the court may shift control of the asset to you in response while you move forward with the divorce.

-If your divorce heads to court regarding the division of your marital assets and you – with the professional guidance of your trusted high asset divorce attorney – can demonstrate that financial foul play is afoot, you can expect the presiding judge to take the matter seriously.
+If your divorce heads to court regarding the division of your marital assets and you and your trusted high-asset divorce attorney can demonstrate that financial foul play is afoot, you can expect the presiding judge to take the matter seriously.

-This fact can directly affect how your marital assets are distributed between the two of you and can play out in your favor.
-Texas courts take a dim view when one spouse attempts to cheat the other out of a fair property division, and when it’s brought to their attention, it’s likely to guide their orders.
+Your spouse’s wrongdoing can directly affect how your marital assets are distributed between the two of you and can play out in your favor.
+Texas courts take a dim view when one spouse attempts to cheat the other out of a fair property division, and when this deception is brought to their attention, it’s likely to guide their orders.

 When Asset Hiding Is Discovered after Divorce